+The Bealach na Ba is a twisting mountain pass on the Applecross Peninsula in Wester Ross that’s undeniably the most famous section of the North Coast 500 Highland touring route.
 This single-track road rises over 2,000 feet (0.61 km) at its highest point and is famous for being one of the most scenic drives in the world, as well as one of the most dangerous due to its tight hairpin bends.

+To be honest, I wouldn’t normally include a road in this website.
+After all, how can a boring road be classed as a tourist attraction?
 Normally it wouldn’t, but then the Bealach na Ba is no ordinary road.
 Imagine an alpine pass with tight, hairpin bends that twists its way through gobsmacking Highland mountains,, and you’re on the right track, but still a mile from what it actually looks like in real life.

 The Bealach na Ba (or ‘Pass of the Cattle’ in Gaelic) is located in the southern half of the Applecross Peninsula, more or less directly east of the Isle of Raasay and north of the Kyle of Lochalsh.

-The Bealach na Ba threads its way through this landscape for 45 miles from the junction of the A896 at the point where the River Kishorn joins Loch Kishorn, to the small village of Applecross which overlooks Applecross Bay on the southwest corner of the peninsula.
-The road starts off gently enough with a shallow gradient that can leave you feeling a tad underwhelmed, but that all changes when you round the first corner and see the line of tarmac losing itself amongst the towering mountains that loom ahead, with just an occasional glimpse of the famous hairpin turns that lead to the summit.
+The Bealach na Ba threads its way through this landscape for 45 miles from the junction of the A896 at the point where the River Kishorn joins Loch Kishorn to the small village of Applecross, which overlooks Applecross Bay on the southwest corner of the peninsula.
+The road starts off gently enough, with a shallow gradient that can leave you feeling a tad underwhelmed.

+However, everything changes when you round the first corner and see the line of tarmac losing itself amongst the towering mountains that loom ahead.
+Straining your eyes, you can just about see the famous hairpin turns that lead to the summit.

 Those twisting – sometimes 180° – bends continue steadily uphill to the highest point of the pass which sits a remarkable 2,053 feet (0.63 km) above sea level, before winding down the slightly less exhilarating western side of the pass which finishes at the attractive Applecross Bay.